-Vitamins and Minerals: Potassium in Foods
+Vitamins and Minerals: Low Potassium Diet

 - Milk and milk products contain high amounts of potassium (370-412mg).
 This includes foods like ice cream, yogurt, milk-based puddings and custards.
 Be sure to avoid chocolate milk products, as chocolate is particularly high in potassium.